Dekalb County Express Track Club, Inc

 To date, over 15,000 high schools have used the transcript upload feature for more than 325,000 transcripts.
 Encourage your student-athletes to have their counselor use this upload feature for all preliminary and final transcripts, as it significantly reduces processing time for student accounts.
 As a reminder, when students register with the NCAA Eligibility Center, the student must accept the Terms and Conditions, which provides broad permission for all schools to share official high school transcripts and academic records with the NCAA Eligibility Center.Type your paragraph here.

-As I am sure you are aware, the SAT rolled out a new test this past spring.
+As I am sure you are aware, the SAT rolled out a new test.
 The NCAA recently released their Concordance Table which is certain to catch some high school athletes off guard.
 For instance, if a student scored a 900 in the NEW test, the NCAA will view that test result as an 820 for initial eligibility requirements: Concordance Table (see page two of link)

 TEST SCORE SUBMISSIONS